Real estate calls hotel bill an “F-U to the rest of the world”

 The decision will shape the future of hotel development for an industry devastated by the pandemic.
 According to a report by the American Hotel & Lodging Association, the city’s hotel market has entered an economic depression.
 In May, revenue per available room was $95, down from $249 in May 2019.
 State lawmakers passed legislation this year to spur the conversion of hotels and office buildings into affordable housing.

-Early in the hearing, at least three City Planning commissioners cite a lack of land use rationale for the application.
+Early in the hearing, at least three City Planning commissioners cited a lack of land use rationale for the application.
 Commissioner Larisa Ortiz criticized the idea of singling out one type of use in commercial districts.
 Commissioner Alfred Cerullo III called it bad policy and said “there is no data to support that there is actually a problem to rectify.”

 Even if there were a land use justification, Cerullo said, the devastation wrought by the pandemic should take it off the table.